Tailwind CSS Background Clip

 Content

-To paint the background solely within the content area of your element, consider bg-clip-content
+To paint the background solely within the content area of your element, consider bg-clip-content.
+This lets you exclude the padding and borders from receiving the style.

 This minimal rendering style ensures that the background remains in the text's content block, avoiding distraction from paddings or borders.